lucas-92/LINUXtips-PICK/README.md

 1. [**Containerization with Docker:**](https://github.com/lucas-92/LINUXtips-PICK/blob/main/docs/1.%20Containerization%20with%20Docker.md)
    - Containerize the password management application.
    - Create an efficient and secure `Dockerfile`.
-   - Publish the Docker image to a private repository.
+   - Publish the Docker image to a public repository.

 2. **Orchestration with Kubernetes:**
    - Deploy the application on Kubernetes.